artpetrovskyi/static-admin/README.md

-# Fontan Static Site with PagesCMS
+# Static Site with PagesCMS

 This is a simple static website hosted on **GitHub Pages**, where content is editable via [PagesCMS](https://pagescms.org/).
 The site uses `JSON` files for dynamic content and supports media like images.